Superbition/Celestte-Docs/docs/security/email_verification.md

 ## Introduction

 When building web applications it is good practice to make sure a user verifies their email address before being able to access certain pages or perform certain actions, this helps reduce spam and makes sure your users have a valid email address.
-Polyel provides you with a built in solution so you don’t have to implement this logic for each project you build.
+Voltis provides you with a built in solution so you don’t have to implement this logic for each project you build.

 ## Verification Routes